 Schools' performance can be judged in many ways.
 At Drayton Park we engage in a rigorous self-assessment process, looking at all aspects of our work.
 The most recent Ofsted report about our school is available below.
 A key indicator of our performance is how well our pupils achieve academically.
 In particular, we judge pupils' outcomes in reading, writing and maths and compare our results to those of other schools.

 Across the country children take national tests, commonly called SATs, at the end of Year 2 and Year 6.
 They also take a phonics test at the end of Year 1.
 The government publish our results and compare them to national averages on the Department for Education website.
 Please view the page for Drayton Park here.

-Ofsted: Our last Ofsted inspection took place in May, 2016.
-We are delighted with the result.
-It is a significant improvement on our previous report and a testament to the hard work and dedication of all our staff.
-The report also recognises the role our pupils have played in improving our school.
+Ofsted: Our last full (Section 5) Ofsted inspection took place in May, 2016.
+We were delighted with the result.
+It represented a significant improvement on our previous report and a testament to the hard work and dedication of all our staff.
+The report also recognised the role our pupils have played in improving our school.
 They are the most important people at Drayton Park.
 They deserve huge congratulations for their pride and commitment to their school.

 Ofsted revisited us in November 2019.
 This time they ran a 'Section 8' inspection.
 It was a visit to verify that our previous inspection results still hold true.
 Ofsted concluded that they do.
 Their report is written as a letter to parents.
 It is overwhelmingly positive about our school.
 All areas for improvement in our 2016 report have been effectively resolved.
 Our two new areas for improvement are about embedding existing good practice.
 We are proud of the success we have had in continuing to improve Drayton Park.